-The possibility of Ion Temperature Gradient (ITG) turbulence stabilisation has been investigated by comparing the critical gradients for hybrid scenario to those of JET standard sawtothing ELMy H-mode and ITBs pulses with reversed q profiles.
-In Fig.8, the experimental normalised ion temperature gradient R/L{Ti} is plotted versus the critical gradient prediction for ITG modes from asymptotic formulae [16] for magnetic shear above 0.2 and R/L_n typically less than 2.
-From this analysis, we conclude that hybrid scenario behaves in the same way as the standard ELMy Hmode.
-Pulses with ITBs, on the other hand are clearly showing normalised ion temperature gradients well above the critical gradient of ITGs for ELMy H-modes.
-This analysis is supported by turbulence spectrum measurements recorded by the JET reflectometer which level does not show any significant differences from standard ELMy H-mode pulse.
-Calculations with the GLF23 model [17] suggest that ExB shearing rate stabilises marginally the turbulence in the gradient region (r=0.3-0.7).
-This is consistent with similar calculations for hybrid discharges in ASDEX Upgrade and DIII-D. However, it is possible that the same effect also occurs in the standard H-mode pulses.
-Therefore, it is not possible to conclude from GLF23 calculation that the hybrid scenario has an improved core confinement with respect to the standard ELMy H-mode.
+The possibility of Ion Temperature Gradient (ITG) turbulence stabilisation has also been investigated by comparing the critical gradients for hybrid scenario to those of JET ELMy H-mode and ITB discharges.
+In figure 6, the experimental normalised ion temperature gradient R/L{Ti} is plotted versus the critical prediction from asymptotic formulae inferred by Jenko et al [14] for magnetic shear above

+0.2 and R/L ${\rm n}$ less than 2.
+From this analysis, we conclude that hybrid scenario behaves in the same way as the standard ELMy H-mode.
+The discharges with ITBs, on the other hand are clearly showing gradients well above the critical gradient of ITGs.
+This analysis is supported by turbulence spectrum measurements recorded by the JET reflectometer which level does not show any significant differences from standard ELMy H-mode discharge.
+Calculations with the GLF23 model [15] suggest that ExB shearing rate stabilises marginally the turbulence in the gradient region (r=0.3-0.7).
+However, it possible that the same effect also occurs in the standard H-mode discharges.

-Although systematic experimental comparison of the hybrid with ELMy H-mode is not presently available at JET, these analyses of confinement and ITG stability suggest that there is no obvious sign of improved core confinement in hybrid pulses with respect to the standard ELMy H-mode regime.
+Although systematic experimental comparison of the hybrid with ELMy H-mode is not presently available at JET, these analyses of confinement and ITG stability suggest that there is no obvious sign of improved core confinement in hybrid discharges with respect to the standard ELMy H-mode regime.

-TRITIUM FUEL AND IMPURITY TRANSPORT
+3.1 TRITIUM FUEL AND IMPURITY TRANSPORT

 For the different toroidal fields strength and magnetic configuration, tritium fuelling and impurity transport properties of the hybrid regime have been characterised during the 2003 JET trace tritium campaign.
-For the determination of tritium diffusivity D and convection term V short edge gas injections (~100ms) of tritium and on axis tritium beam injections have been used to constraint the analysis.
-The decay rate of thermalised tritium is measured by the JET nineteen channel neutron profile monitor.
-D, V and influx from the wall and divertor are inferred from these data by least square fitting techniques [18].
-For hybrid regimes, tritium diffusion is higher than its neo-classical levels (Fig.9) showing that diffusion is dominated by turbulent transport.
+For the determination of tritium diffusivity D and convection term V short edge gas injections (\sim 100ms) of tritium and on axis tritium beam injections have been used to constraint the analysis.
+The decay rate of thermalised tritium is measured by the JET neutron profile monitor and D, V and influx from the wall and divertor inferred from these data by least square fitting techniques [16].
+For hybrid regimes, tritium diffusion is higher than its neo-classical levels (fig.7) showing that diffusion is dominated by turbulent transport.
 Convection is directed inward and negligible in the plasma core.
-In contrast to heat transport, there are also indications that D has an inverse β dependence [19].
+In contrast to heat transport, there are also indications that D has an inverse β dependence [17].

-In the same way, impurity transport coefficients have been documented using short puff of Argon/ Neon.
+In the same way, impurity transport coefficients have been documented using short puff of Argon/Neon.
 The time evolution of the gas puff is monitored by three independent spectroscopic measurements namely, VUV, X-ray and charge exchange diagnostics.
-The Neon impurity transport coefficients D and V are inferred from a least square fit of the modelled line intensities with the 1 1/2D transport model code UTC SANCO [20] (Fig.10).
+The Argon impurity transport coefficients D and V are inferred from a least square fit of the modelled line intensities with the 1 1/2D transport model code UTC SANCO [18].
 Hybrid discharges at same q{95} and different ρ^ have been analysed by this method.
 Inferred diffusivities coefficients D and convection V are in general strongly anomalous for both Argon and Neon.
 The edge barrier appears to play a strong role in the impurity transport.
 In particular a change from outward to inward convection is observed when increasing triangularity for both low ρ^ (B_T=2.4T) and high ρ^ (B_T=1.7T).
+The ELM frequency could also explain this difference.